ivy-llc/ivy/docs/partial_source/contributing/6_arrays.rst

 without needing to explicitly wrap any arrays before calling sections of Ivy code.

 Therefore, all input arrays to Ivy functions have type :code:`Union[ivy.Array, ivy.NativeArray]`, whereas the output arrays have type :code:`ivy.Array`.
-This is further explained in the :ref:`Type Hints` section.
+This is further explained in the :ref:`Function Arguments` section.

 However, :code:`ivy.NativeArray` instances are not permitted for the :code:`out` argument, which is used in most functions.